-One year on, and all I care about now is Being here, it seems
+One year on, and all I care about now is Being Here and nowhere else

 I’ve written in the past about the death of my mother, most recently here: https://www.newperspectives.com.au/death-life/